[Sir Graham Brady in the Chair]

 Although I am sure this is of no comfort at all to Rowan and Dora’s families, the bus driver was found guilty in his absence of causing death by dangerous driving, and the bus company was found guilty under the Health and Safety at Work etc. Act 1974 of putting members of the public and its own staff at risk and was fined £2.3 million.
 Following the bus operator’s conviction, the traffic commissioner held a public inquiry on 30 January this year to consider the operator’s good repute.

-As part of the inquiry, the operator listed the actions taken since the October 2015 accident with a view to preventing it from happening again.
+As part of the inquiry, the operator listed the actions taken since the October 2015 accident with a view to preventing such an accident from happening again.
 Those include medical reviews of drivers over 70, which now take place every six months rather than the statutory requirement of every 12 months.
 Any driving instructor’s report highlighting a need to restrict a driver’s hours must now be brought to the attention of the company’s operations director and managing director.
 Instructions and advice about such restrictions must now be issued in writing.
-The company has limited casual drivers to 40 hours work per week since the incident and, since 5 January this year, has ceased using casual drivers altogether.
+The company has limited casual drivers to 40 hours, work per week since the incident and, since 5 January this year, has ceased using casual drivers altogether.

 The traffic commissioner published his decision in March this year.
 On top of the £2.3 million fine imposed by the courts, the traffic commissioner took the regulatory action of varying the company’s licence to reduce the number of vehicles it could operate for a 28-day period.
 That regulatory action was a strong warning to the company, and through the company to the entire industry, that it had failed to come up to expectations in ensuring the safety of its staff and other road users, and that if such a failure was ever repeated, the complete loss of its right to operate would be the likely consequence.

-It is important that we look at every opportunity to raise awareness of the lessons learnt from this tragic accident and the importance of continuing to improve safety.
+It is important that we look at every opportunity to raise awareness of the lessons learned from this tragic accident and the importance of continuing to improve safety.
 The hon.
 Member for Reading East (Matt Rodda) spoke about how safety should be at the heart of our transport networks.
 That point was also made by the hon.
 Member for Poplar and Limehouse (Jim Fitzpatrick).
 We have discussed it on countless occasions, and he knows that we are in exactly the same place in placing great priority on road safety.

 Does the Minister sense that there is possibly under-resourcing or under-capacity in the enforcement of what should be going on with these bus companies and through their depots?
 How much random independent checking is going on to ensure that they are conforming to existing legislation?